WeridFire/Agatav2/README.md

 </p>

 Agata is a high-performance chess engine designed for strategic gameplay and efficient computation.
 It has been tested on [Lichess](lichess.org) for quite a while and she has an elo of 2200+.
+(Currently working on code refactor)

 ---